This Slow Cooker Teriyaki Chicken is tender, juicy, incredibly flavorful, and best of all...it is ultra easy to make and requires just a couple steps.

 I love this teriyaki chicken served up with some Fried Rice and Sauteed Broccolini (it's way better than plain old broccoli in my opinion) to make it a full meal.

-Slow cooked in a sauce made with soy sauce, brown sugar, sesame oil and garlic, this slow cooker teriyaki chicken is so incredibly easy to make and almost totally hands off.
-I just love the nutty, deep flavor the sesame oil provides in this recipe.
+Slow cooked in a sauce made with soy sauce, brown sugar, sesame oil and garlic, this slow cooker teriyaki chicken is so incredibly easy to make and almost totally hands off (like these sous vide chicken thighs we love or even this sous vide teriyaki chicken or air fryer boneless chicken thighs).

-A little broiler time at the end to crisp up the skin, and you’ve got the perfect easy meal that everyone will like.
-The teriyaki is slightly sweet, savory and just so good – and is just perfect served with any rice, but we have become addicted to this Instant Pot sushi rice.
+The teriyaki is slightly sweet, savory and just so good - and is just perfect served with any rice, but we have become addicted to this Instant Pot sushi rice.
+And leftovers are also amazing in this chicken congee.

 I can't reiterate how good this sauce is.
 I caught the boyfriend eating it with a spoon after we finished dinner.